nghtchld/react-flask-kiosk/README.md

 Up to here - see current work plan section, below:
 - TODO Replace Microblog demo app with Kiosk app
 - TODO Ordering system using flask-sqlalchemy Classes
-- TODO Menu item customisation on order
+- TODO Menu item customisation on orders
 - TODO Receipt prodcution with Tax and Tip
 - TODO Admin Panel (Ability to create discounts, Foods and customisations )
 - TODO Add SMTP server for sending emails (see below link for needed .env vars)